radiant-maxar/geoint-deps/docs/provenance.md

 [Hootenanny RPMs](https://github.com/ngageoint/hootenanny-rpms), it is licensed under the [GPLv3](../LICENSE); there is no intent to supersede the original licensing of `.spec` files or patches -- and the provenance of all external code will be explained here.
+Unlike Hootenanny's RPMs, source code archives are not kept in this repository and downloaded upon RPM creation; licenses for these archives are noted for convenience.

 A majority of `.spec` files and patches in this repository were originally sourced from Fedora, who uses the [MIT license](./licenses/Fedora-LICENSE)